志萍的三分田

 something: 重要的人;值得敬佩的人;具有某种特点的人

-Mrs. Geller: Well, they don't have to know that… [She starts to fluff the same pillow Monica fluffed multiple
+Judy Geller: Well, they don't have to know that.
+[She starts to fluff the same pillow that Monica fluffed

 Monica: Ross, could you come and help me with the spaghetti, please?